top of page

 What is Weapon Confusion?

-2009 would prove to be an inflection point in history.
+2009 would prove to be an inflection point in our country's history.
 The incident at (Fruitvale Station w/ Oscar Grant) would be an introduction to "Weapon Confusion" for the country, an unintended tragedy the likes our country had never seen before.
-In the 15 years since, we have had 14 additional incidents, 1 of which would send similar shockwaves through the country (2021 Brooklyn Center/Daunte Wright.)
-Weapon Confusion incidents continue to increase each year, law enforcement and the public share common ground in the pursuit to finding a solution.
+In the 15 years since, we have had 14 additional incidents, one of which would send similar shockwaves through the country (2021 Brooklyn Center/Daunte Wright.)
+Weapon Confusion incidents continue to increase each year, leaving law enforcement and the public on common ground in search for a solution.

 Update: There have been 4 additional incidents (after) the 2021 Minnesota/Daunte Wright case (Information Below.)